The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Detection

 Although the single-stage methods have the advantage of high efficiency, their detection accuracy is below that of the two-stage methods.
 It is partially because the imbalance problem of positives and negatives brought by the dense anchors, whereas the proposal-to-refine scheme is able to alleviate this issue.
-Accordingly, RefineDet~\cite{Zhang_2018_refinedet} set up an anchor refinement module in its network to remove large number of negatives.
-Inspired by RefineDet, SRN~\cite{chi2019selective} presented a selective two-step classification and regression method; the two-step classification is performed at the low-level layers to reduce the search space of classifier, and the two-step regression is performed at high-level layers to obtain accurate location.
-Later on, VIM-FD~\cite{zhang2019robust}, ISRN~\cite{zhang2019improved}, AInnoFace~\cite{zhang2019accurate} and RefineFace~\cite{zhang2019refineface} improved SRN with several effective techniques, such as training data augmentation, improved feature extractor and training supervision, anchor assignment and matching strategy, multi-scale test strategy ~\textit{etc}.
+Accordingly, RefineDet~\cite{Zhang_2018_refinedet} sets up an anchor refinement module in its network to remove large number of negatives.
+Inspired by RefineDet, SRN~\cite{chi2019selective} presents a selective two-step classification and regression method; the two-step classification is performed at the low-level layers to reduce the search space of classifier, and the two-step regression is performed at high-level layers to obtain accurate location.
+Later on, many works~\cite{zhang2019robust,zhang2019improved,zhang2019accurate,zhang2019refineface} improve SRN with several effective techniques, such as training data augmentation, improved feature extractor and training supervision, anchor assignment and matching strategy, multi-scale test strategy, \textit{etc}.

 Most aforementioned methods need to preset anchors for face detection, while some representative detectors of single-stage, such as DenseBox~\cite{huang2015densebox}, UnitBox~\cite{UnitBox} and CenterFace~\cite{xu2019centerface}, fulfil the detection without preset anchors.
 We will present them as anchor-free type in the next subsection.